The Department of Politics is pleased to announce the following prizes in 2014-2015:

 The Libby Rosenfeld Himelstein Prize ($500) is awarded to the graduating senior Politics major who, in the judgment of the Department, submits the best essay in the field of American Politics

 DEADLINE: April 17, 2015.

-There is no restriction on the form this essay may take.
+There is no restriction on the form this essay may take, aside from a page limit of 25 pages.
 Students may submit (or faculty may propose) essays written for the competition, as independent work, or as papers prepared for courses in the Department.
 Essays will be judged by the usual criteria of excellence in research, argument, and expression.
-To apply, submit your essay to Patricia Ware (firstname.lastname@example.org).
+To apply, submit your essay to Patricia Ware (email@example.com).

 The prize is awarded in the memory of Libby Rosenfeld Himelstein, a political science major in the class of 1954, who believed strongly in the tradition of graduates like Frances Perkins, who used their political skills for humanitarian ends.
 Libby Rosenfeld began her career working on elections law for the state of Connecticut, married a professor of English at Adelphi University, raised two sons who became physicians, did extensive volunteer work, and ended her career as a vice president and taxation expert for Prudential Securities, where she was known for her rock-ribbed integrity.
 An endowment to support this prize has been donated by her husband, sons, and brother.

 The Lawson-Loewenberg-Van Cleve Prize ($500) is awarded to a graduating senior Politics major or minor with an excellent academic record and, preferably, planning for a career in public service.

 Applicants should submit a transcript, résumé, and brief statement of their public service work and career plans to the Department of Politics (firstname.lastname@example.org).
 These materials may be supplemented, where appropriate, by letters of evaluation from people for whom, or with whom, the applicant has worked in a public service capacity.